Education-Numerique/airstrip.js/README.md

 Do you have ruby installed, along with rvm and bundle?
 If not, grab rvm and gem install bundle.
 Do you have nodejs and npm?
 If not, install them (aptitude install node, or brew install node, or whichever method suits you).

+Not interested in the provided dependencies and their build requirements?
+Just wipe-out the Collection node (see down below) and specify what you're interested in.

 Configuration